Takeaways

 Challenge 2: Creating Connections for Remote and Hybrid Teams

 With remote and hybrid work models on the rise, fostering a connected and inclusive environment is essential.
-Digital tools like video conferencing, messaging platforms, and employee feedback mechanisms help bridge gaps, promote teamwork, and ensure that all employees feel valued, regardless of their location.
+Digital tools like video conferencing, messaging platforms, and employee review mechanisms help bridge gaps, promote teamwork, and ensure that all employees feel valued, regardless of their location.

 Related: Onboarding Remote Employees – A 6-Step Guide